caseybarajas/caseybarajas/README.md

 > **Fullstack Engineer** passionate about elegant code, containerized deployments, and building scalable solutions.

-Currently working on **Flowcase**, a next-generation workflow management platform.
-I'm deeply invested in open source and contribute regularly to various projects.
-When I'm not coding, you'll find me experimenting with microcomputers or training AI models.
+Currently working on **Flowcase**, a free and completely open-source alternative to Kasm Workspaces, enabling secure container streaming for your applications.

   <br>